YosfanEilay/Fix-keyboard-DDDouble-Tyypingg/README.md

 #### The Actual Process
 "A" key was pressed -> 90 millisecond delay start -> delay end > you can press "A" key again.

-## Which Keys On My Keyboard Will Be Delayed ?
-Here is the list, you can change it how you like, <br>
-just edit the "Double Typing Fix.ahk" script file.

 ## The Fix Is Not Working On Elevated Programs (Run As Admin Programs)
 If the DDDouble Tyypingg issue persists on elevated programs like cmd and PowerShell ISE, running as administrator, simply execute the "Double Typing Fix.ahk" script as an administrator.